The Amazon Fee Creep Report (2026)

 ~30 pts

-swing in kept-share across price bands — why averages mislead
+swing in kept-share across price bands, which is why averages mislead

 Key findings